 Waiting too long to file your indoor waterpark lawsuit can have several undesired effects on speed.
 For one, if you do not file your case on time you may miss the statute of limitations deadline and be barred from filing your case completely.
 An injury sustained at an indoor waterpark would be a personal injury for the purposes of filing your case.
 Therefore, your statute of limitations to file your case with the court would be two years.

 An additional reason to file your case early is that if you file your case too long after your injury, the you witnesses’ memories may become hazy and unreliable.
 Your witnesses are an important part of your case, and if they cannot remember that you suffered a slip and fall injury at the waterpark that day then it will be hard to prove that case.

-Also, if you retain an attorney early in the process you can begin putting together your case and filing while everything is still fresh.
+Also, if you retain a Pennsylvania indoor waterpark injury attorney early in the process you can begin putting together your case and filing while everything is still fresh.
 Not only that, but your attorneys will have time to investigate your case, so that you are prepared for whatever defense the waterpark’s insurance company will produce.

 Finally, you should consider filing your case early because it improves the possibility of receiving compensation for your injuries sooner, which will alleviate the stress of dealing with medical bills or other problems that may arise while you are injured.